aaltonewmedia/learn.newmedia.dog/content/courses/audiovisual-studio-workshop/05-friday/index.md

 ## Screenings at 14:00

-If what you want to show us today is a video file or images, please add them to the OneDrive folder and we can then watch them all in room F005 (the tiny screeing room in Väre).
+If what you want to show us today is a video file or images, please add them to the OneDrive folder and we can then watch them all in room F005 (the tiny screening room in Väre).

-If you want to show your TouchDesigner project running in real-time, also add that to the folder as a .zip with all the assets that you need for the project (images, data files, videos etc.)
+If you want to show your TouchDesigner project running in real-time, also add that to the folder as a .zip with all the assets that you need for the project (images, data files, videos etc.).
+This can then be shown in room H003 or if it runs smoothly on Matti's laptop, we can watch it in room F005.

 **Please let Matti know if you want to present your work in some other space (like O102 or the Igloo) since it takes a little bit of time to prepare that.**